genidma/teatime-accessibility/README.md

 The application will appear in your system tray (notification area) and can be controlled from there.

-Note: The virtual environment has been created in the project directory and does not need to be recreated unless you run the uninstall script.
-Also, to launch the application from the desktop shortcut, you must first right-click on the icon and select "Allow Launching" from the context menu.
+Note: The virtual environment is created in the project directory and persists between sessions.
+It only needs to be recreated if you manually delete it or run the uninstall script.
+For the desktop shortcut, you must first right-click on the icon and select "Allow Launching" from the context menu before you can use it to start the application.

 ### Command Line Options - broken at the moment. tracked in issue.
 ```bash